 - Seafood: Sea Salt Eatery, Sea Change

-- Refined ethnic/fusion: Saffron, Masu Sushi & Robata, World Street Kitchen (WSK)
+- Refined ethnic/fusion: Saffron, Masu Sushi & Robata, World Street Kitchen (WSK), Origami, Rabbit Hole

-- Authentic ethnic: Kabuki, Mandarin Kitchen (dim sum on wknds), Tea House, Szechuan Spice, True Thai, Sakura, Quant, Midtown Global Market (a variety of cuisines represented)
+- Authentic ethnic: Mandarin Kitchen (dim sum on weekends), Tea House, Szechuan Spice, True Thai, Sakura, Quang, Midtown Global Market (a variety of cuisines represented)

-- Italian: La Grolla, Trattoria Tosca, D’Amico Kitchen
+- Italian: La Grolla, Trattoria Tosca, D’Amico Kitchen, Terzo wine bar

 - Best Pizza: Pizzeria Lola (foodie find), or Carbone’s (traditional with zesty sauce), Punch Pizza

-- Great with kids: Midtown Global Market, Edina Grill, Pannekoken or Original Pancake House, Crave, Pei Wei, Punch Pizza, Tea House, Pizzeria Lola, Convention Grill
+- Great with kids: Midtown Global Market, Edina Grill, Pannekoken or Original Pancake House, Crave, Pei Wei, Punch Pizza, Szechuan Spice, Pizzeria Lola, Convention Grill

 - Great for drinks or for groups: Bradstreet Crafthouse, La Belle Vie lounge/bar, Barrio, Moto-i, Icehouse, Borough